 The second type of financial covenants is “incurrence” covenants, which are tested only if the borrower takes a specific action (i.e. a “triggering” event).

 Compliance for incurrence covenants is not tested regularly, yet the lender would likely prefer not to test for potential breaches constantly.

-For instance, a potential incurrence covenant is that the borrower cannot raise more debt capital if doing so causes the debt-to-EBITDA ratio to exceed 5.0x.
+- For instance, a potential incurrence covenant is that the borrower cannot raise more debt financing if doing so causes the debt-to-EBITDA ratio to exceed 5.0x.

 Loans are contractual agreements, so violating a debt covenant represents a breach of a legal contract signed between the borrower and lender(s).

 If a company violates a covenant, the company is in “technical default,” with consequences that could range from the breach being “waived” by the lender to the lender bringing the issue to Court.

 Moreover, the severity of the consequences is circumstantial and dependent on the lender.